-Tish Murtha - Juvenile Jazz Bands (limited stock)
+Tish Murtha - Juvenile Jazz Bands (Hardback)

 Juvenile Jazz Bands is the final part of Tish Murtha’s Newcastle trilogy published by Bluecoat Press but it was the subject of her first exhibition at the Side Gallery in 1979.

 Adult jazz bands emerged amongst the working-class communities of NE England in the years following the end of the First World War.
 There was a long tradition of trades union marches accompanied by brass bands, and the earliest juvenile jazz bands were the children’s section of these trades unions.
 The instruments used were usually and , with a later addition.